-A past president of the Association of Asian Studies/Southeast Regional, he was the president of the Asian Studies Development Program Alumni Chapter from 2005 to 2011 and reelected from 2008 and 2010.
-In July 2010 at the 50th Anniversary International Conference the ASDP Chapter was conferred the 2010 Outstanding East-West Center Association Chapter Award.
-A re-elected member of the East-West Center Association Executive Board from 2004 to 2010 and the Vice President for Chapter Development for the East-West Center Association from 2008-2010, he was awarded the East-West Center Distinguished Alumnus Award in Tokyo for the years2004-2005.
+A past president of the Association of Asian Studies/Southeast Regional, he was the president of the Asian Studies Development Program Alumni Chapter from 2005 to 2011.
+At the 50th Anniversary International Conference in July 2010 the ASDP Chapter was conferred the 2010 Outstanding East-West Center Association Chapter Award.
+He was a re-elected member of the East-West Center Association Executive Board from 2004 to 2010 and the Vice President for Chapter Development for the East-West Center Association from 2008-2010.
+In 2004, he was awarded the East-West Center Distinguished Alumnus Award in Tokyo.

-Since 1996, he has been the Faculty Advisor for the award winning Philosophy Student Association, one of the most active student organizations in the country.
-When not working and traveling in Asia, he divides his time between Atlanta and Honolulu where he received his doctorate in comparative philosophy from the University of Hawai'i at Manoa (and where he garages his Harley Davidson).
-He increasingly finds he is spending far too much time away from his motorcycle.
+From 1996 to 2020, he was the Faculty Advisor for the award winning Philosophy Student Association, which was one of the most active student organizations in the country.
+He now serves as its Senior Advisor.
+When not working and traveling in Asia, he divides his time between Atlanta and Honolulu where he received his doctorate in comparative philosophy from the University of Hawai'i at Manoa (and where he garages his Harley Davidson and increasingly finds he is spending far too much time away from his motorcycle).